MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 ### Use different update channels for Office
 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users.
 In this article, we recommend the Semi-Annual Channel (Targeted) for your pilot group and the Semi-Annual Channel for the rest of your organization.
 You can, however, choose the Monthly Channel, which provides users with the newest features of Office as soon as they're available.
 A single Office installation package can only include one type of channel, so each new channel requires an additional package.

-### Manage updates to Office with Configuration Manager
-Instead of having updates applied automatically, you can have Configuration Manager manage updates to Office 365 ProPlus.
-When Microsoft publishes a new Office 365 client update to the Office Content Delivery Network (CDN), Microsoft simultaneously publishes an update package to Windows Server Update Services (WSUS).
-Configuration Manager then synchronizes the Office 365 client update from the WSUS catalog to the site server.
-Configuration Manager can then download the update and distribute it to distribution points selected by the administrator.
-The Configuration Manager desktop client then tells the Office client where to get the update and when to start the update installation process.

-To learn how to set this up as part of your Configuration Manager deployment, see [Manage updates to Office 365 ProPlus with System Center Configuration Manager](deployoffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md).

 ### Deploy Visio and Project alongside the core Office apps
 To deploy Visio and Project with Office 365 ProPlus, you can inlude them as part of the Office application when building it in Configuration Manager.
-For more details on licensing and system requirements, see [Deployment guide for Visio 2016](deployoffice/deployment-guide-for-visio.md) and [Deployment guide for Project 2016](deployoffice/deployment-guide-for-project.md).
+For more details on licensing and system requirements, see [Deployment guide for Visio](deployoffice/deployment-guide-for-visio.md) and [Deployment guide for Project](deployoffice/deployment-guide-for-project.md).